-I love this Raspberry and Chocolate Sparkling Rosé Cocktail and it’s an easy, elegant and beautiful libation you can make for the one you love for any special occasion.
+Raspberry and Chocolate Sparkling Rosé Cocktail is an easy, elegant and beautiful libation you can make for any special occasion.

 Time is traveling at lightning speed for me lately; I feel as if I’m constantly rushing just to catch up.
 I finally got the last of my Christmas decor packed and moved to my basement this past weekend and now, lo and behold, Valentine’s Day will be upon us in a heartbeat and I so want to share this Raspberry and Chocolate Sparkling Rosé Cocktail.

 This month’s Progressive Eats is all about Love Foods; including Aphrodisiacs or other romantic food or drink for Valentine’s Day and it’s hosted by Jane Bonacci who blogs at The Heritage Cook.

 My choice was to create a cocktail for Valentine’s Day with the things I love and I just LOVE the combination of raspberry and chocolate…why not add a bit of sparkle to it too?
 Whether you love that day that you can make all about the ones you love or lament that it’s a manufactured day just to sell greeting cards, I know most everyone celebrates it.

 Going low key?
 Perfect…just put on your jammies and take a few minutes to make this delicious and simple Raspberry and Chocolate Sparkling Rosé Cocktail.

 Champagne is from a region in France and the most well known sparkling wine (and truly that’s all that it is!).
 But that doesn’t mean it’s the only one.
 Sparkling wine from Italy is typically called Prosecco and from Spain it’s called Cava.
 American brands often just label their products as ‘sparkling wine’ and you can find some good ones too without breaking the bank.